 You can read more in 7 Great Times To Do Your Pelvic Floor Exercises.

-In week 12 of pregnancy, your baby’s sex organs are distinguishable, but still incomplete.
+Sex organs are distinguishable, but still incomplete.

 The umbilical cord is quite thick and still short.
 But as your baby continues to grow, the cord will lengthen and become thinner.

 At 12 weeks pregnant, your baby measures approximately 4-5.5cms in length, weighs around 14 grams, and is about the size of a lime.